hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 AI is a technological innovation that equips computers and machines with the ability to mimic human intelligence and problem-solving skills.
 These AI systems are trained on vast volumes of data, enabling them to recognize patterns and perform tasks such as solving problems in a human-like manner.
-The evolution of AI, especially the development of extensive large language models (LLMs), has expanded possibilities in many sectors, including Kubernetes (K8s).
+The evolution of AI, especially the advent of extensive LLM models, has expanded possibilities in many sectors, including K8s.
 The application of AI in enhancing diagnostics and troubleshooting workflows in K8s clusters has grown considerably.

-K8sGPT is a tool for scanning the K8s clusters, diagnosing and triaging issues in simple English using AI.
-It detects issues in the K8s cluster and uses supported AI backends to recommend solutions for the issues detected.

-This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s clusters, diagnosing and triaging issues using AI.
+This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s clusters, diagnosing and triaging K8s issues using AI.
 It describes the detailed process to integrate K8sGPT with local LLM model to empower K8s in HPE GreenLake for Private Cloud Enterperise.

 ### Prerequisites